atkinsjeff/NEONForestAGB/README.md

 Metadata can be viewed and downloaded via `getAGBMeta()` and the source taxonomy and allometry data can be viewed and downloaded bia `getAGBTaxons()`.

-Alternativly, one can copy the function contents of the `NEONForestAGB.R` file or access the data directly via the [figshare repository](https://figshare.com/articles/dataset/NEONForestAGBv2/25625352).
+Alternatively, one can copy the function contents of the `NEONForestAGB.R` file or access the data directly via the [figshare repository](https://figshare.com/articles/dataset/NEONForestAGBv2/25625352).

+&nbsp;
+&nbsp;
+† If you haven't read Jenny Bryan's post on project oriented workflows, please do so! <https://www.tidyverse.org/blog/2017/12/workflow-vs-script/>

 ## Methodology